-Any pupil who is considering any degree with a high mathematical content such as economics, computing physics or any type of engineering, not just Mathematics itself, should consider the study of Further Mathematics
+Any pupil who is considering any degree with a high mathematical content such as economics, computing, physics, or any type of engineering, not just Mathematics itself, should consider the study of Further Mathematics.
+This is desirable by many universities, but they do not request it because of the limited educational centres that can offer it as an A-Level due to low uptake or insufficient expertise.

-Many people perceive the studying of Further Maths perceive it as narrowing their options; this is wrong.
-The breadth of diverse application and advanced skills achieved from studying Further Maths is hugely beneficial to students who wish to study a university course which has high levels of mathematical aptitude.
+Many people perceive studying Further Maths as narrowing their options; this is wrong.
+The breadth of diverse application and advanced skills achieved from studying Further Maths is hugely beneficial to students who wish to study a university course which demands high levels of mathematical aptitude.